Mid North Coast 28-day rainfall forecast

 Chance of rainfall somewhere within district

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of the Indian Ocean, Western Australia, New Zealand, and the south Pacific.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 3 July to 7 July, 9 July to 13 July, and 24 July to 28 July.
-Rain events originating in the tropics and moving south are possible about 15 July to 19 July, and 19 July to 23 July.
-Over Western Australia the strongest cold fronts should occur about 3 July to 7 July, 9 July to 13 July, and 24 July to 28 July.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, the south Pacific, and South America.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 August to 30 August, 10 September to 14 September, and 15 September to 19 September.
+Rain events originating in the tropics and moving south are possible about 16 August to 20 August.
+Over Western Australia the strongest cold fronts should occur about 25 August to 29 August, 11 September to 15 September, and 15 September to 19 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.